Unearthing a Legacy.

 Current Archaeology

-At Historic Mitchelville Freedom Park, archaeology connects today’s community with the remarkable history of this sacred ground—the first self-governed town of formerly enslaved people in the United States.
-Through educational programming and accessible digital archives, we’re sharing stories that belong to all.
+At Historic Mitchelville Freedom Park, archaeology connects today’s communities with the remarkable history of this sacred ground – the first self-governed town of formerly enslaved people in the United States.
+Currently, our park has three active archaeological projects that are working to document the lives of past people while efforts to expand Park facilities are underway.
+Learn more about each project below.

 Archaeology Collections